maxspyder/Rossman-Store-Sales-Forcasting/README.md

 Dataset includes daily sales information of 1115 Rossman Stores over 31 months from 01-01-2013 to 31-07-2015 in reverse order.

-For Some Stores there is no datapoints for last 4 months in 2014.
+For major amount of Stores there is no datapoints for last 4 months in 2014.

 ### Limitation of this Project
 have not taken stores dataset into account. which could have been merged with train dataset to build better model and extract better features.